Inner German border: Crossing the inner German border

 The border could be crossed legally only through a limited number of air, road, rail and river routes.
 Foreigners were able to cross East German territory to or from West Berlin, Denmark, Sweden, Poland and Czechoslovakia.
-However, they had only limited and very tightly controlled access to the rest of East Germany and faced numerous restrictions on travel, accommodation and expenditure.
-Lengthy inspections caused long delays to traffic at the crossing points.
-Westerners found crossing the inner German border to be a somewhat disturbing experience; Jan Morris wrote:
+However, they had only limited and very tightly controlled access to the rest of East Germany and faced restrictions on travel, accommodation and expenditure.
+The process for driving from West Germany to West Berlin through East Germany was tightly controlled.
+After passing the crossing checkpoint, vehicles had to remain on designated autobahn routes and were not permitted to leave apart from at specified exits.
+If a vehicle accidentally took the wrong route, it had immediately to return to the highway.
+If a vehicle was caught outside the permitted route without a reasonable explanation, penalties followed.
+Inspections caused long delays to traffic at the crossing points.
+Westerners found crossing the inner German border to be a disturbing experience; Jan Morris wrote: